-In this paper we developed various data collection topologies that were based on the location theory notion of centroids and central nodes.
+In this paper we developed various data collection topologies that were based on the location theory notion of centroids and the graph theory notion of balance nodes.
 We have shown that a centroids based hierarchy provides good approximation factor solutions for energy, transport capacity, and hop-diameter measures, in 2D, and performs asymptotically optimal in 3D for random sensors locations.
+For arbitrary sensors locations we proved that not much could be done with respect to the energy issue; however we were able to provide a logarithmic height construction that provides logarithmic approximation of the transport capacity objective.
 Our simulation results verify our theoretical findings and, in fact, suggest that a possible tighter analysis for two dimensional space may exist.
-We also presented a construction for arbitrary deployment based on central nodes of the network that performs well for our desired measures.
 It would also be interesting to investigate the construction, where one of the objectives is an average hop-count between the nodes in the obtained network.